Aaron-Bopp/TIM/40_Evergreens/Were Jesus' teachings are anti-thetical to the modern christian church.md

 ---
 created: 2021-06-28

-cssclass: evergreen
-tags: evergreen
+tags: node/evergreen
 aliases:
   - "Were Jesus' teachings are anti-thetical to the modern christian church?"
 sr-due: 2021-11-02
 sr-interval: 5
 sr-ease: 230